Save energy in greenhouses by using DryGair dehumidifiers

-The high energy prices cause major challenges in the greenhouse horticulture sector.
-This is an incentive to change cultivation methods.
-Many growers drain liquid using a minimum pipe and opened windows.
-In this case not only the heat flows out, but also CO2.
-DryGair helps to grow sustainably and to use as little gas as possible.
-This could lead to savings of up to 50% on your gas bill.
+Creating a perfect uniform greenhouse climate with minimum energy consumption is quite challenging.
+This is an incentive to change cultivation methods and improve energy efficiency.
+Many growers decrease greenhouse humidity levels by using a minimum pipe and opening the windows.
+In this case not only does the heat flow out, but also CO2.
+DryGair helps to grow sustainably with the lowest possible energy consumption.
+This could lead to savings of up to 50% on your energy bill.

-High gas prices are unfortunate for large numbers of growers.
-Entrepreneurial risks include the variable energy costs.
-Agreements with energy suppliers are made in advance, but the quantity of gas purchased is not always 100% gas and part of it is variable.
-This could cause your costs to be much higher in the end.
-This will eventually lead to a decrease in the efficiency.
+High gas prices are an unfortunate problem for a large number of growers.
+Entrepreneurial risks include variability of your energy costs.
+Agreements with energy suppliers are made in advance, but the quantity of gas purchased is inconsistent and unreliable.
+This could cause your costs to be much higher than necessary in the end and eventually lead to a decrease in efficiency.
+With these high prices, there is an incentive to use more innovative greenhouse technologies to improve energy efficiency.

 • Additional heating: you increase the pipe temperature.
-This way, you stimulate the evaporation, and plants will produce more moist.
+This way, you stimulate evaporation, and plants will produce more moisture.

-• Cracks in screen cloth: you create cracks in the screen cloth.
-This way, the moist is discharged and condensates against the cold glass.
-Consequence: the cracks create an uneven climate and cold trap on the crops.
+• Gaps in screen cloth: you create gaps in the screen cloth and the moisture is discharged and condensates against the cold glass.
+This results in an uneven climate and cold trap on the crops.

-• Open windows: the windows are opened.
-Consequence: you lose heat and CO2.
+• Open windows: you open the windows and lose heat and CO2.

-In these traditional ways you ensure a better greenhouse climate, but you lose a lot of heat and CO2.
+In these traditional ways, you ensure a better greenhouse climate, but you still lose a lot of heat and CO2.
 This results in relatively high gas prices.
+DryGair Dehumidifiers offer a solution to excessive greenhouse dehumidification, enabling growers to improve temperature control without losing heat and CO2.

-A DryGair unit draws moisture from the air and circulates this air.
-The ventilators in the units circulate 22,000 m3 of greenhouse air per hour per unit.
-The panels in the unit are very cold and warm greenhouse air will condensate against it instead of against the greenhouse cover, as it used to.
-Not only the tangible, but also the latent heat will remain in the greenhouse.
-This allows for the screens to keep completely closed.
+A DryGair unit draws moisture from the air and and circulates it.
+The fans in the units circulate 22,000 m3 of greenhouse air per hour per unit.
+The panels in the unit are very cold, and warm greenhouse air will condense against it instead of against the greenhouse cover, as it used to.
+Not only the tangible but also the latent heat will remain in the greenhouse.
+This allows you to keep screens completely closed.

 A stable greenhouse climate for a healthy crop